Thayjes/Finding_Lane_Lines/writeup_template.md

 [image1]: ./gray.png "Grayscale"

+[image2]: ./blurred.png "Blurred"

 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps :

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+1. First I converted the image to grayscale image.
+As it is easier to do image processing techniques on a grayscale image.
+The image is displayed below

 ![Grayscale][image1]

+2. I then used the Gaussian Blur function to remove noise in the grayscale image.
+This smoothens the variation in intensity throughout the image.
+The blurred image is displayed below
+![Blurred][image2]

 ### 2. Identify potential shortcomings with your current pipeline